sgoutteb/segmata/README.md

 A log file is created in order to follow the optimization steps, hereafter are the results:
 ![segmata_log file](example/segmata_log.txt)

+## Limits

+The method used implies that rendering must be the same size before and after a vertex modification.
+Is not the comparison will be false.
+This point is not too restrictive because we change only one vertex at a time.

 ## Installation

 Required installation: Khartes and vesuvius-render